-Do not attempt to lift the vehicle by hand alone.
-Use appropriate lifting device or have assistance to share lifting stress in order to avoid risk of strain injuries.
+CAUTION Use proper lifting techniques, notably using your legs force.
+Do not attempt to lift either end of the vehicle if it is above your limits.
+Use appropriate lifting device or have assistance to share lifting stress if possible.

 FRONT